Curriculum Vita for MARILYN MAXWELL

 Marilyn's interest in wildlife began with listening to Rudyard Kipling's Just So Stories, weekly visits to the zoo, and adopting stray cats in her hometown of Fort Worth, Texas in the 1950s.
 A trip to Africa in the 1970s cemented her fascination with African animals.
 While first trying her hand at drawing and painting, a later trip to Africa in the 1990s confirmed photography as her creative medium of choice.

 Marilyn has studied with Raul Touzon, Keith Carter and George de Wolfe.
 Her early portfolios focused on spiritual practices in Mexico and Guatemala.
 The portfolio, "Blessings of the Caballeros" took second place in the two-year traveling show, "Captivar La Luz".
 The images, "Rare Cheetahs" and "Only Two", won first place in the wildlife division of the Julia Margaret Cameron 3rd Biennial of Fine Art and Documentary Photography.
-Eight images from Marilyn's "At Risk" portfolio about vanishing species will be exhibited at the Berlin Foto Biennial 2016.
+Images from the "At Risk" portfolio about vanishing species will be exhibited at A Smith Gallery in the Salon in Johnson City, Texas April 20 - May 20, 2018.
+The reception will be April 28.
+The entire "At Risk" portfolio will be exhibited at the Home Fires show at The Fort Worth Community Art Center, October 5 - October 26, 2018.
+The reception will be October 5.

 "At Risk" is about disappearing animals.
 With this collection of images, I want to advance the idea of enlightened human stewardship of the wildlife at risk of extinction.
 These photographs not only celebrate the beauty and power of Africa's many species, but are also meant to call attention to their plight.
 They are at our mercy.
 My fear is that these images will depict the last decade that these creatures walk the Earth before Man eradicates them.
 The animals are under attack from habitat conversion to human use, punishment from humans for real or perceived loss of livestock, being killed for their meat, body-part poachers, and care-taker corruption.
 "At Risk" follows in the tradition of and draws inspiration from Edward Curtis's Vanishing Race, Sebastião Salgado's Vanishing Cultures and Nick Brandt's Across the Ravaged Land.